-- Invite the children to use their bookmarks to return to pages 34-35 in The Catholic Children's Bible.
-Ask them to look at the artwork and share what they see.
+- Invite the children to find Genesis 6:9-9:17 in The Catholic Children's Bible (pages 32-33 and 36).
+Point out the green leaf at the beginning and end of the passage. - Have the children turn to the Featured Story on page 34.
+Explain that the green leaves on this page mark that this is a shortened version of the same Scripture passage found on the surrounding pages. - Ask the children to look at the artwork on pages 34-35 and describe what they see.
 Invite them to imagine what it would be like to build such a big boat, or ark, as the one Noah built. - Read the Scripture passage to the children.
 Then ask the children several questions to check for comprehension, such as the following: - What did God ask Noah to do?
-(He asked him to go into the boat with his whole family, plus pairs of animals.) - Why did God ask Noah to do this?
-(God wanted to be sure there would be enough of each animal after the Flood to reproduce on the Earth.) - > What was God planning to do?
+(He asked him to go into the boat with his whole family, plus pairs of animals.) - > Why did God ask Noah to do this?
+(God wanted to be sure there would be enough of each animal after the Flood to reproduce on the Earth.)

+- > What was God planning to do?
 (God was going to send enough rain to cause a flood that would wipe out all living beings on the Earth, except those Noah had rescued.) - What did Noah do?
-(Noah did everything that God commanded.)

-Have the children turn to the activity on page 2 of the activity booklet and complete it.
+(Noah did everything that God commanded.) - Have the children turn to the activity on page 2 of the activity booklet and complete it.
 Solution: